APPLIED PHYSICS AND ELEMENTS OF MEDICAL STATISTICS II

 Coulomb’s law - Electrical field - Work of the electrical field and

-electrocardiogram - Gauss’s theorem and its applications - Current intensity - Overview of the
+electrocardiogram - Gauss’s theorem and its applications - Faraday cage -

 electronic structure of insulators, metallic conductors and semiconductors